-MAIN OFF 02:00PM CAN NOT READ CV
+MAIN OFF 2:00PM CAN NOT READ CV

 This means the decoder did not respond to attempts to read this parameter value in the decoder.
-There are several things that can cause a failure to read: a miswired decoder, broken or missing track pickup wires, the motor is not connected to the decoder, defective decoder, wires to the program track are disconnected, etc. You may also see this error if the CV you are reading is not supported by the decoder.
-All decoders require that a motor (or similar 'load') be connected to the decoder for proper reading on the program track.
+There are several things that can cause a failure to read: a miswired decoder, broken or missing track pickup wires, the motor is not connected to the decoder, defective decoder, wires to the program track are disconnected, etc. All decoders require that a motor (or similar 'load') be connected to the decoder for proper reading on the program track.
 Decoders that draw too much power from the program track can also cause this message.
 Most sound decoders draw large amounts of current.
-The Power CabTM can supply the NMRA limit of 1⁄4 Amp of current for initial 'charging' of these decoders and 220mA of continuous current for normal program track operations.
-If the decoder exceeds these capabilities you will get the error or a short circuit message.
+The Power Pro can supply the NMRA limit of 1⁄2 Amp of current for initial 'charging' of these decoders and 160mA of continuous current for normal program track operations.
+If the decoder exceeds these capabilities you will get the error message.
 Press ENTER to continue.
 You will probably still be able to program by ignoring the error.
 Press ENTER, then proceed in the usual manner.